tomquinonero/carrot-css/docs/documentation/layout-utilities.md

 It will make you understand better how CSS works.

 Carrot CSS provides utilities classes that comes from the book.
 No advanced documentation here, as it is available on the [every layout website](https://every-layout.dev/).
-Also there is gold free contrent there so even if you don't plan of buying the book, there is still a lot to learn!
+Also there is gold free content there so even if you don't plan of buying the book, there is still a lot to learn!

 ## The stack